 About AdWords Smart Bidding

 AdWords Smart Bidding is a subset of automated bid strategies that use machine learning to optimize for conversions or conversion value in each and every auction—a feature known as “auction-time bidding”.
-Target CPA, Target ROAS, Maximize Conversions, and Enhanced CPC are all Smart Bidding strategies.
+Target CPA, Target ROAS, Maximize Conversions, and Enhanced CPC (ECPC) are all Smart Bidding strategies.

 For more information on how auction-time bidding works, download our guides for Search and Display.
 If you’d like to automate your bidding for a Shopping campaign, read About automated bidding for Shopping campaigns.

 This article explains what Smart Bidding is and how you can use it to save time and improve your return on investment.